nicolaprezza/nicolaprezza.github.io/j1_publications.md

 4. Travis Gagie, Gonzalo Navarro, and Nicola Prezza. **On the Approximation Ratio of Lempel-Ziv Parsing**.
 To appear in *Proceedings of LATIN 2018*.

+5. Nicola Prezza, Nadia Pisanti, Marinella Sciortino, and Giovanna Rosone. **Detecting Mutations by eBWT**.
+To appear in *Proceedings of WABI 2018*.

 <br>

 # **2017** #